Kent Militia: Local Militia

 The 19-year-old George Sackville, 4th Duke of Dorset, was commissioned as captain of the Sevenoaks and Bromley Regiment on 27 April 1813, then on 26 July the same year he was promoted to Lt-Col Cmdt after Viscount Whitworth resigned.

 The Cranbrook and Woodsgate Regiment had become the Weald of Kent Regiment by March 1814.

 Waterloo and after

 The militia was disembodied at the end of the Napoleonic War and the Local Militia Ballot was suspended and their remaining permanent staff were paid off.
 The West Kent Militia was embodied again in June 1815 during the short Waterloo Campaign.
 They were finally disembodied in May 1816.

 After Waterloo there was another long peace.
-Although officers continued to be commissioned into the militia and ballots were still held, the regiments were rarely assembled for training and the permanent staffs of sergeants and drummers were progressively reduced.
+Although officers continued to be commissioned into the militia and ballots were still held, the regiments were rarely assembled for training and the permanent staffs of sergeants and drummers (who were occasionally used to maintain public order) were progressively reduced.

 1852 Reforms

 The Militia of the United Kingdom was revived by the Militia Act 1852, enacted during a renewed period of international tension.
 As before, units were raised and administered on a county basis, and filled by voluntary enlistment (although conscription by means of the Militia Ballot might be used if the counties failed to meet their quotas).
 Training was for 56 days on enlistment, then for 21–28 days per year, during which the men received full army pay.
 Under the Act, Militia units could be embodied by Royal Proclamation for full-time home defence service in three circumstances: